 Most interest was shown towards a HS dean, adding teachers to eliminate singletons and retaining high quality teachers.
-Staff is being added as the budget allows.
+3 teachers are being added to bring class sizes down in kindergarten and 1st grade, eliminating 3 singletons.

 Needs, annual measurable objectives and metrics not mandated as per state metrics were removed.
 A concern was expressed about the EL graduation rate and therefore, this metric will be left in the plan.
 Remove duplicates in metrics.
 See the change sections in the annual update.